hhtt2050/KANWave-Mamba/README.md

 A Rice Leaf Disease Segmentation Method Based on Kolmogorov-Arnold Network and Wavelet-Enhanced State Space Model
 ## Data preparation

-more details will be released after researchreceived.
+more details will be released after research received.